 You might be thinking that modern-day abortion, although perhaps done for the same reasons, is not the same as ancient ritual infant sacrifice.
 For one thing, where’s the ritual?

 Believe it or not, it is not at all uncommon for women to engage in some kind of ritual behavior around their abortion experience.
 This phenomenon is described in Dr. Susan T. Poppema’s book Why I Am an Abortion Doctor:

 This is just the tip of the iceberg.
 A simple web search yielded dozens of pre-scripted abortion rituals.
-I found several combining neo-paganism with Judaism, for example, including this:
+I found several with neo-pagan overtones, for example, including this: